10 Fun Facts About Park City: Things You May Not Know

 Hikers Have Options

 And hundreds of them.
-The city is home to more than 400 trails used for hiking, biking, snow sports, and more.
+The city is home to 400-plus trails used for hiking, biking, snow sports, and more.
 The city has more than 150 hiking trails open to the public as well as 8,000 acres of preserved open space.

 Park City Houses 100-plus Restaurants

 Even though Park City has less than 10,000 residents, there are more than 150 restaurants, bars and clubs in the city.
-Visitors enjoy easy access to all the diverse dining options as well.
+Visitors enjoy easy access to diverse dining options as well.
 Many are within walking distance or just a short ride via the city’s free transportation system.
-View the full list of Park City restaurants.
+View top Park City dinner restaurants.

 Whiskey Has a New Name